olgamurashova/olgamurashova/README.md

 ### Hi there 👋

 My name is Olga Murashova.
 I am a data analyst based in New York City.
-I am pursuing a Masters Degree in Data Analytics/Data Science at Georgia Tech.
+I am pursuing a Masters of Science in OMS Analytics program at Georgia Tech.
 My interests lie in data analytics, data science, and machine learning.
 I am currently looking for junior level opportunities in data science.